realA10001986/Time-Circuits-Display/README.md

 ## Additional Custom Sounds

-The software supports some user-provided sounds, which must reside on the SD card.
+The software supports some additional user-provided sounds, which must reside on the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

 - "hour.mp3": Will be played every hour, on the hour.
 This feature is disabled in night mode.
 - "key3.mp3" and/or "key6.mp3": Will be played if you hold the "3"/"6" key for 2 seconds.

 "hour.mp3", "key3.mp3" and "key6.mp3" are not provided here.
 You can use any mp3, with 128kpbs or less.

-## External switch and button
+## Fake "power on/off" Switch; external Time Travel Trigger

-The software supports a switch connected to IO13 (active low) to act as a fake "power switch".
+The firmware supports a switch connected to IO13 (active low) to act as a fake "power switch".
 If corresponding option is enabled in the Config Portal ("Use fake power switch"), the device will power-up, initialize everything, but stay quiet and dark.
 Only when the fake "power switch" is activated (IO13 is connected to GND), the device will visually "power up".
 You can also fake "power off" the device using this switch.
-Fake "off" disables the displays, the audio (except the alarm) and the keypad.
+Fake "off" disables the displays, all audio (except the alarm) and the keypad.

 The switch needs to be connected to these two solder pads on the TC control board:

 ![access_to_io13](https://user-images.githubusercontent.com/76924199/194283241-3bee5fef-f51a-4b1a-a158-ed92292bcf32.jpg)

-Furthermore, a button switch can be connected to IO27 (active low; before Oct 5, 2022, this was IO14).
-This button triggers a time travel.
+Furthermore, a button switch can be connected to IO27 (active low; before Oct 5, 2022, IO14 was used instead of IO27).
+This button switch triggers a time travel.
 The button must be pressed for 200ms to be recognized.
 There are some config options for this button in the Config Portal.

-Unfortunately, IO27 is not easily accessible on existing TC control boards.
+Unfortunately, there is no header and no break out for IO27 on existing TC control boards.
 Some soldering is required.
 The button needs to be connected to the two marked pins in the image below:

 ![nodemcuio27](https://user-images.githubusercontent.com/76924199/194284838-635419f9-5eb7-4480-8693-2bf7cfc7c744.jpg)

-Luckily, there is a row of solder pads right next to the socket on the control board, where you can add a pin header at the correct place:
+Luckily, there is a row of solder pads right next to the socket on the control board, where a pin header or cable can easily be soldered on:

 ![tcboard_io27](https://user-images.githubusercontent.com/76924199/194284336-2fe9fa9b-d5e5-49f5-b1cd-b0fd2abdff53.jpg)

 ## External speedometer

-The software supports a speedometer display connected via i2c (address 0x70) as part of the time travel sequence.
-Unfortunately, CircuitSetup have not yet designed such a speedometer, so you are on your own to build one currently.
+The firmware supports a speedometer display connected via i2c (address 0x70) as part of the time travel sequence.
+Unfortunately, CircuitSetup have not yet designed such a speedometer, so you are on your own to build one for the time being.
 There are, however, various readily available LED segment displays from Adafruit and Grove, that can be used as a basis.
 Adafruit 878, 1270 and 1922, as well as Grove 0.54" 14-segment 2 or 4 digit alphanumeric displays are supported.
 (The product numbers vary with color, the numbers here are the red ones.)

 [![Watch the video](https://img.youtube.com/vi/FRRecGxAONc/0.jpg)](https://youtu.be/FRRecGxAONc)